PARSIFAL: a toolkit for triple-GEM parametrized simulation: Tuning to experimental data

 \section{Tuning to experimental data}

-The first requirement from a detector simulation is to replicate the experimental results with a very good accuracy: this makes the validation of the code a necessity to guarantee a reliable prediction.
-Since some approximations are used in the simulation, their impact is discussed in Sec.~\ref{sec:comments}, before the actual description of the tuning procedure (Sec.~\ref{sec:tunproc}).
+The first requirement for a detector simulation is to replicate the experimental results with a very good accuracy: this makes the validation of the code a necessity to ensure a reliable prediction.
+Since some approximations are used in the simulation, their impact is discussed in Section~\ref{sec:comments}, before the actual description of the tuning procedure is given in Section~\ref{sec:tunproc}.